poulainv/tottem/README.md

     })
 ```

-**Nexus** provides a code-first graphql approach that allow you to _generate_ graphql schema (`schema.graphql` file) based on your resolvers and object definitions.
-Nexus is fully compliant with prisma and offered a nice [plugin](https://github.com/prisma-labs/nexus-prisma) to automatically declare resolvers based on your photon client.
+**Nexus** provides a code-first graphql approach that allows you to _generate_ graphql schema (`schema.graphql` file) based on your resolvers and object definitions.
+Nexus is fully compliant with prisma and offers a nice [plugin](https://github.com/prisma-labs/nexus-prisma) to automatically declare resolvers based on your photon client.

-**Codegen** [tool](https://graphql-code-generator.com/) is configured to parse all `.gql` front-end files containing graphl queries and mutation.
-With remote and local (from Apollo Client) graphql schemas allow **graphql-codegen** to generate all types and hooks (`types.ts`) we need to fetch and mutate data safely.
+**graphql-codegen** [tool](https://graphql-code-generator.com/) is configured to parse all `.gql` front-end files containing graphl queries and mutations. **graphql-codegen** uses remote and local (`localSchema.gql`) graphql schemas to generate every type and hook we need (putting them inside `types.ts`) so we can safely fetch and mutate data.

+> Note that when global state management is required, Apollo Client is used as much as possible.

 Example where typesafe hook `useGetItemsQuery` is generated allowing to fetch data via Apollo Client smoothly